phac-nml/neptune/README.md

 ## Release ##
 -------------

-**Neptune 1.1.1**
+**Neptune 1.2.0**

-2016 February 24
+2016 March 18

-This release of Neptune updates the installation instructions to be more informative.
+This release of Neptune allows for execution on a single machine without requiring DRMAA.

 ## Requirements ##
 ------------------